PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 This avoids an exception being part of the normal code flow.

-### Why shouldn't you use exceptions for flow control
+### Why do people think using exceptions for flow control is wrong?

-There isn't an absolutely concrete reason to not use exceptions for flow control other than "a lot of people don't like code that does that".
+There isn't a single absolutely concrete reason to not use exceptions for flow control other than "a lot of people don't like code that does that".

-Although that is a statement of personal preference, when a significant number of people, including (probably) most senior developers, have the same opinion about a coding pattern, it is probably good advice to follow that advice.
+Although that is a statement of personal preference, when a significant number of people, including (probably) most senior developers, have the same opinion about a coding pattern, it is probably a good idea to follow that advice.

 ### Are there any exceptions to this rule?